langchain-ai/agent-evals/math/README.md

 python math/run_eval.py
 ```

-By default this will use the `Math problems` dataset & `Calc-you-later` agent by LangChain.
+By default this will use the `Math problems` dataset & `Calc you later` agent by LangChain.

 **Advanced usage:**